snowlag/Event-manager-google-calendar-node-express-app/Readme.md

     ```
 - Getting token.
   -  We get token when user allow our application to access users calendar.
-Since we are doing these on local host user has copy the authorisation code paste it into our form.
+Since we are doing these on local host,User has copy the authorisation code paste it into our form.
 This is because google do not allow to set redirect url to local host.
   - These function exchanges authorisation code for token and stores it in token.json file so that user will not have to sign up again and again.
   ```
     oAuth2Client.getToken(code, (err, token) => {